 SafeAssign and TurnItIn originality reports may take some time.
 Depending on how many Blackboard users are submitting papers at the same time, it can take several minutes or even days for an originality report to display in Blackboard.
 For this reason, students who upload their papers to SafeAssign and TurnItIn a day or two days prior to the due date.
 If one tool is taking too long, please upload to the other.
 Sometimes will work faster.

-Requirement to Use TurnItIn
+Requirement for Use

-Students are required to use TurnItIn (ask your FSL for his/her preference) for all submitted written products at NWC.
+Students are required to use SafeAssign or TurnItIn (whichever is provided) for all written products submitted to NWC.

 Privacy